Roger Sowry: Member of Cabinet

 In December 1996, he was elevated to Cabinet, becoming Minister of Social Welfare.
 In 1998, the role was reorganized, becoming Minister of Social Services, Work and Income.
 He also served for a time as Minister in charge of War Pensions, Minister responsible for the Housing Corporation (state housing), and Associate Minister of Health.
 In January 1999, he was given special responsibility for co-ordinating National's relationship with the groups that it relied upon for support (Mauri Pacific, Mana Wahine, and others).

 In October 2001, when Bill English displaced Jenny Shipley as leader of the National Party, Sowry (who had played a significant role in English's rise) became National's deputy leader.
 He remained in this position until English himself was displaced by Don Brash in October 2003.

 Resignation

 On 13 July 2004, Sowry announced that he would not seek re-election, saying that he was looking for a change of career.
 Sowry denied there were tensions between himself and the party's new leadership.
 Brash publicly praised Sowry's "outstanding contribution" over the years.

 Until 2008 he was the Chief Executive of Arthritis New Zealand, subsequently moving to Saunders Unsworth, as a consultant on Government matters.

 In the 2011 New Year Honours, Sowry was appointed an Officer of the New Zealand Order of Merit for services as a Member of Parliament.
 In 2013, Sowry was appointed a member of the Representation Commission to determine New Zealand electoral boundaries.

-In October 2017 Roger Sowry was asked onto the board of Geneva Healthcare Ltd, a company which manages community houses for people with disabilities like Cerebral Palsey, and also a bureau working closely with ACC, helping injured people with their home self care i.e. stroke victims, paraplegia etc.